5 CX Tricks and Treats

-Halloween is here and we’re hurtling into the final, hectic two months of 2019.
-So take five minutes to consider a few simple Customer Experience tricks (and treats) you could put in place now to make your customers love you even more in 2020!
+Halloween is not far off.
+So take five minutes to consider a few simple Customer Experience tricks (and treats) you could put in place now to make your customers love you even more!

 Don’t scare off your customers